Chrysler Town & Country Review

 The 2014 Chrysler Town & Country ranks 4 out of 7 Minivans.
 This ranking is based on our analysis of published reviews and test drives of the Chrysler Town & Country, as well as reliability and safety data.

-The 2014 Chrysler Town & Country has lots of standard features and a versatile seating system, critics say, but higher-ranking minivans offer better fuel economy and more refined handling.
+The 2014 Chrysler Town & Country has lots of standard features and a versatile seating system, reviewers say, but higher-ranking minivans offer better fuel economy and more refined handling.

-The 2014 Chrysler Town & Country has a V6 engine that reviewers say is powerful and provides smooth acceleration.
-The Town & Country comes with a six-speed automatic transmission that automotive journalists think shifts smoothly.
+The Town & Country has a V6 engine that test drivers say is powerful and provides smooth acceleration.
+The Chrysler Town & Country comes with a six-speed automatic transmission that automotive journalists think shifts smoothly.
 According to the EPA, the 2014 Town & Country gets 17/25 mpg city/highway, which is below-average for the class.
 Most test drivers say that the Town & Country has a comfortable ride, though some say that bumpy roads cause jostling in the cabin.
 As a result, a few critics think that other minivans have a nicer ride.

 - "One of the longest-running models in the minivan segment, Chrysler's Town & Country offers a long list of standard luxury features in addition to a capacious, versatile and innovative interior.
 Though a dated platform means its driving manners aren't as refined as those of some competitors, the Town & Country does feature class-leading power courtesy of a gutsy ‘Pentastar’ V6." -- Left Lane News